harith-bechkam/LLD-handbook/Basic of OOPS/basic.md

 - Use an interface - "only rules, no code".
      - Whoever uses interface must do this
      - You don’t provide any logic — just the method names (like a contract)
+     - interface when different classes need to follow the same contract but don’t necessarily share structure.

 - Use an abstract class - Want to reuse code + give some rules like interface
     ```java